TheOldPresbyope/moOdeCDPlay/README.md

 ## Status

-No substantive work has been done since Version 1 was fielded in 2020.
+No substantive work has been done since Version ~~1~~ 0 was fielded in 2020.
+This README has been updated to reflect this.

+Minor updates in 2022/10 make the install script compatible with moOde 8.x as well as previous moOde releases.
+As well, a minor harmless bug in the unit service files has been fixed.

 ## History